emacsmirror/emacsc/README.md

                         create a new frame
         -n, --no-wait
                         do not wait and return immediately
+        -p, --print
+                        print the evaluated result to stdout in string form typically used with -e and -x
         -s, --socket-name=NAME
                         specify the file name of the socket file name for communication